Oh, summer. You are an expert wooer.

 Don’t forget to Pin It!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Originally published on August 12th, 2010.
-Last updated: June 7, 2018 at 20:39 pm.
-With additional writing and editing by Meghan Bassett and Allison Sidhu.
+Originally published on August 12, 2010.
+Last updated: August 28, 2018 at 15:39 pm.
+With additional writing and editing by Meghan Yager and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.